nrdvana/userp/doc/protocol.md

 Following the type table, the block can declare additional arbitrary metadata that the reader might find useful.
 For instance, it can annotate the type definitions to declare character encodings, indicate versions, or recommend code modules to be used for the decoding.
-Applications could also use this for declaring more compreensive schema information than the type system permits.
+Applications could also use this for declaring more comprehensive schema information than the type system permits.

 Within a direct data payload, the data is arranged into a tree of elements encoded end-to-end